ibm-cloud-docs/power-iaas/pricing.md

 {: #price-spp}

 Shared processor pool (SPP) provides the capability to manage CPU cores efficiently.
 The number of cores that are assigned to an SPP depends on the entitled cores (EC) and virtual cores (VC) ratio.
 The EC:VP ratio varies by system type.
-For example, Power10 systems allow different ratios as compared to Power9 systems.
+For example, POWER10 systems allow different ratios as compared to POWER9 systems.
 For more information, see [Managing the shared processor pool](/docs/power-iaas?topic=power-iaas-manage-SPP).

-Shared Processor Pool (SPP) metering is optimized to improve the Total Cost of Ownership (TCO) for AIX and IBM i software licensing and disaster recovery (DR) scenarios.
+SPP metering is optimized to improve the Total Cost of Ownership (TCO) for AIX and IBM i software licensing and disaster recovery (DR) scenarios.
 Virtual servers that are configured within an SPP do not incur additional cost per VM core or the cost for high-use memory parts.

 {{_include-segments/spp-pricing-JIRA-18311.md}}